angebagui/MessengerNow/README.md

 Parse give us a data storage, push notifcation, hosting, cloud code etc.

 #Material Design
-At this am making this tutorial the latest version of Android is M. So we have to design a beautiful app, with NavigationView, Floating Action Button, CoordinatorLayout, Snackbar, Tabs, motion, and scrolling, Collapsing Toolbars, RecyclerView, etc.
+At this time, am making this tutorial the latest version of Android is M. So we have to design a beautiful app, with NavigationView, Floating Action Button, CoordinatorLayout, Snackbar, Tabs, motion, and scrolling, Collapsing Toolbars, RecyclerView, etc.

 #Licence